ogdenpm/intel80tools/Doc/IntelSrc.md

 asxref	  	is the asm cross reference utility
 ```

+### edasm_1.1

+Decompilation of Intel's ROM based editor/assembler for 8085.

+Note there are a couple of patches to work around code generation differences between the compiler used for the original build and the compilers I have available.
+The source code has the comments to the changes.

+In one case the original compiler had a slightly better optimisation and in the other the compilers I have were better.
+The code was equivalent in both cases, but I used patching to prevent all the other code shifting.

 ### fpal_2.1

 This is version 2.1 of intels fpal.lib file.
 This has so far only been partially documented